 If you are open to investing in US oil stocks, there are three that you should look into (all stocks trade on NYSE):

 - Exxon Mobil (XOM): Exxon is one of the largest oil and gas companies in the world.
 It’s headquartered in Texas (the largest oil-producing state in the US) and focuses on both upstream and downstream operations.
 It has about 10,000 fuel stations in the US alone.
 The stock offers a powerful mix of USD dividends and capital preservation, making it a worthwhile addition to your oil portfolio.

-Chevron (CVX): Chevron is another of the ten largest oil companies in the world.
+- Chevron (CVX): Chevron is another of the ten largest oil companies in the world.
 It’s a fully integrated oil company that covers everything from exploration and production to refining and distribution.
 It has a network of about 8,000 retail fuel stations in the US.
 It offers slightly better long-term growth potential compared to Exxon and relatively similar dividends.

-Phillips 66 (EOG): It’s a downstream and midstream company spun off from larger ConocoPhillips, and compared to the other two US stocks, it’s relatively small but still a sizeable oil giant.
+- Phillips 66 (EOG): It’s a downstream and midstream company spun off from larger ConocoPhillips, and compared to the other two US stocks, it’s relatively small but still a sizeable oil giant.

 How To Buy Oil Stocks In Canada